doivglser/mindevenviro-fanciful/README.md

 # run:

-from Terminal: shi3lD.sh to:
+from Terminal: sCRYPtUPdater.sh to:

-Change your MAC addresses, does a list with working and not working MAC's, and ensure the snort and clamav daemons are up.
-Version 0.01,	runs only on systems with systemd, without network-managers.
+Edit your Projects with your favorite Editor and upload your Scripts or packed versions of perl or python to

+/usr/local/bin, stop a big compile with ctrl+4, be sure you change more then one byte.
+Close with ctrl+C.

 # Files: